saruman9/ghidra_scripts/README.md

 - if addresses of functions of external programs overlapped, then script will use the function from last external program;

-- script force rewrites name and prototype of functions now.
+- script force rewrites name and prototype of functions now;

+- script not edit already external functions.

 ![Find external references](./find_external_references.gif)